gibranalcazar/mikeEye/README.md

 ## :dart: About ##

-This is a web application for testing mouse related events; in this case two objects are simulating eyes and they will move according to the mouse position.
+This is a web application for testing mouse related events; in this case an objects simulates an eye and it will move according to the mouse position.
 This project was developed as part of the Professional Certificate in coding: Full Stack Software Development by The Massachusetts Institute of Technology.

 ## :sparkles: Features ##